7 Travel emission factors

 The Vehicle Fleet Emissions Model contains uncertainties about the fuel consumption figures provided.
 Emission factors represent the average fuel consumption of vehicles operating in the real world under different driving conditions, across all vehicle types in that classification.

-We assume there are no electric cars or hybrids in the pre-2010 fleet.
+We assume there are no fully electric vehicles nor PHEVs in New Zealand in the pre-2010 fleet.

 7.3 Public transport passenger travel